MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 The Azure Information Protection (AIP) mobile apps enable you to view protected emails, PDFs, images, and text files that cannot be opened with your regular apps for these file types.
 For example, if protected emails show in your regular email mobile app as attachments, you may want to use the AIP mobile app to view that email.

-## Scope and recommendations scope
+## Support scope and recommended usage

 The AIP mobile apps are *viewers only,* and do not enable you to create new emails or reply to emails, or create or edit protected files.
 The AIP mobile apps also cannot open attachments to protected PDFs or emails.